K-JAX/icm/drupal/web/modules/contrib/modal_page/README.md

  * Requirements
  * Installation
  * Configuration
- * Hooks
+ * Hooks and Modal programatically
  * Maintainers

 ## INTRODUCTION

-The Modal Page allow create Modal in CMS and set page to show.
-If the user visit this page that configures it shows the modal.
+The Modal project allows you to create Modal using CMS only.

+You can place your Modal in specific page and configure if it'll appear when the end-user open the page (auto-open on page load) or if this Modal will appear when the user click in specific class or ID on HTML.

 * For a full description of the project, visit the project page: https://www.drupal.org/project/modal_page